 Another rare possible cause for non-melanoma skin cancer is overexposure to certain chemicals at work.
 These include:

-You should wear protective clothing if you frequently handle these substances.
+You should wear protective clothing if you handle these substances at lot.
 Very small amounts of these chemicals used in the home are unlikely to cause skin cancer, but you should always follow the manufacturer’s instructions when using them.

 Most skin cancers are not caused by an inherited faulty gene that can be passed on to other family members.
 However, families are likely to have the same skin type, which may increase their risk of developing a skin cancer.